OPS-E2E-PPE/VBA-Docs/api/Access.BoundObjectFrame.Left.md

 For reports, the **Left** property setting is the amount that the current section is offset from the left of the page.
 This property is expressed in twips.

-You can use this property to specify how far down the page you want a section to print in the section's **Format** event procedure.
+Use this property to specify how far down the page you want a section to print in the section's **Format** event procedure.

 ## Example